-Primary preventive (pre-exposure) vaccination (PPV)

-For individuals at high-risk of exposure:

-- Individuals (but not limited to) those who self-identify as gay or bisexual, or other men who have sex with men (MSM) or other individuals with multiple sexual partners - Health workers at high risk of exposure, laboratory personnel working with orthopoxviruses, clinical laboratory personnel performing diagnostic testing for mpox, outbreak response team members (as designated by national public health authorities)
+- Mass vaccination is not required nor recommended for mpox at this time.
+Broader use of vaccines for persons at risk may be warranted if justified by the evidence. - Primary preventive (pre-exposure) vaccines and post-exposure preventive vaccines are recommended for select groups: - Individuals (but not limited to) those who self-identify as gay or bisexual, or other men who have sex with men (MSM) or other individuals with multiple sexual partners - Health workers at high risk of exposure, laboratory personnel working with orthopoxviruses, clinical laboratory personnel performing diagnostic testing for mpox, outbreak response team members (as designated by national public health authorities)